RMcDOttawa/MasterBiasMaker/README.txt

 Options
     -g   or --gui               Force gui interface even though command line used

-    Precalibration options: if none given, uses what is set in GUI preferences -np  or --noprecal          No precalibration of input files -p   or --pedestal <n>      Precalibrate by subtracting pedestal value <n>
-    -b   or --bias <path>       Precalibrate by subtracting bias file <path>

     Combination algorithm:  if none, uses GUI preferences -m   or --mean              Combine files with simple mean -n   or --median            Combine files with simple median